-Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date space to expand.
-Threeni Vacancy rates in high performing schools Percent fill rate for buildings rated A, B, or C. Percent of District's students (I-A-1) Strengthen current CMSD initiatives (i.e. more robust high school fairs, early communications with students and families, student shadowing, etc.).
-Jun-14 rating of A, B, or C. (I-A-2) Design and implement a student recruitment campaign for unfilled seats.
-Apr-14 Tenrollment canacity reached in targeted Three-year expansion plan finalized; targets set for 2014-15.
-Percent fill rate for buildings rated A, B, or C. Percent of District's students enrolled in schools with rating of A, B, or C. (I-A-3) Complete feasibility analysis regarding expanding seats at excellent schools for implementation in 2014 and beyond.
-Jun-14 (I-A-4) Develop portfolio performance analysis tools to model the effect of school expansions, reorganizations, etc. on the distribution of performing versus non-performing seats.
+Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date I-A. Promote and expand existing high- performing district and charter schools.
+Rationale: Many high-performing schools (district and charter) are not fully enrolled; many have the physical space to expand.
+All high-performing schools fully ing district and charter schools.
+E: Many high-performing district and charter) are not chilled; many have the physical expand All high-performing schools fully enrolled.
+Vacancy rates in high performing schools reduced by 25%.
+Vacancy rates in high performing schools reduced by 25%.
+Percent fill rate for buildings rated A, B, or C. Percent of District's students (I-A-1) Strengthen current CMSD initiatives (i.e. more robust high school fairs, early communications with students and families, student shadowing, etc.).
+Jun-14 enrolled in schools with rating of A, B, or C. (I-A-2) Design and implement a student recruitment campaign for unfilled seats.
+Apr-14 (I-A-3) Complete feasibility analysis regarding expanding seats at excellent schools for implementation in 2014 and beyond.
+Jun-14 lenrollment canacity reached in targeted Three-year expansion plan finalized; targets set for 2014-15.
+Percent of District's students enrolled in schools with rating of A, B, or C. (I-A-4) Develop portfolio performance analysis tools to model the effect of school expansions, reorganizations, etc. on the distribution of performing versus non-performing seats.
 Jun-14

-Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date I-B. Start new schools.
-Rationale: Cleveland should have a broad range of high-quality choices for students and parents.
+Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date Rationale: Cleveland should have a broad range of high-quality choices for students and parents.
 These should (I-B-1) Complete an analysis of the geographic and demographic need for new schools.
-Apr-14 include innovative models designed to attract and retain families to Cleveland and accelerate and recuperate student learning. d to Open 18-24 new district and sponsored/partner charter schools to hoice and replace failing charter new school growth plan. include: year district and charter new school growth plan. planning process and infrastructure for new school start-up Jan-14 (I-B-3) Develop/update and communicate a facilities plan aligned to the portfolio growth plan.
-Apr-14 models schools ready to open in Fall 2014.
+Apr-14 include innovative models designed to Op attract and retain families to Cleveland and accelerate and recuperate student exp Isponsored/partner charter schools to charter new school growth plan Publication of a written multi- year district and charter new school growth plan. planning process and infrastructure for new school start-up Jan-14 This will include: - replicating successful district school models (I-B-3) Develop/update and communicate a facilities plan aligned to the portfolio growth plan.
+Apr-14 models Up to seven new district and charter schools ready to open in Fall 2014.
 Planning underway for new schools Number of new district and district sponsored or partnered charter schools (I-B-4) Develop a framework and process for supporting promising new charter schools (CMSD sponsored or CMSD partner).
 Jun-14 scheduled to open in 2015.
 Open in Fall 2014.
 (I-B-5) Develop, design and start-up plan for new schools to open in 2014.
 Apr-14